-There are two main methods of analysis in this area of research, one based on extreme value theory and the other assuming log-regularly varying as the error term.
+There are two main methods of analysis in this area of research, the first one using credence based on extreme value theory and the second one assuming log-regularly varying as the error term.

 (1) Bayesian Analysis on Limiting the Student-t Linear Regression Model (under submission).